Gauls and Germans: Scenes from the Triumphal Arch of Orange (late first century BCE)

-Information and descriptions: The Triumphal Arch of Orange (measuring 19.21 metres high x 19.57 long x 8.4 deep) is a triple-vaulted triumphal arch located on the Via Agrippa just before the northern entrance of Arausio (Orange).
-Orange was a Roman veteran colony situated between the major urban centres of Lugdunum (Lyon) and Arelate (Arles) in the province of Gallia Narbonensis (roughly the equivalent of what is now the French Riviera).
+Overview of the triple-vaulted Triumphal Arch of Orange (measuring 19.21 metres high x 19.57 long x 8.4 deep) located on the Via Agrippa just before the northern entrance of the Roman veteran colony of Arausio (Orange, France):

 Despite the lack of distinction between Gauls and Germans on the arch, these “barbarians” do nonetheless reflect some of what we know about Gauls and Germans from other relatively reliable sources.
 To terrify their enemies, for instance, common Celtic warriors frequently went into battle in the nude, carrying limited protection in the form of shields and/or helmets to ward off blows from projectiles and close-quarters weapons.
 Noble Celtic warriors would have worn chain-mail armour (an invention often credited to the Celts), which we can see depicted amongst the spoils on the south-side relief panel (see the third image).
 Furthermore, the reliefs depicting “spoils” on the north and south sides of the monument include the boar standard often carried by Gauls into battle.
 The reliefs depicting victory trophies on the eastern side of the monument also include the “carnyx”, a long Celtic war-horn designed to look like a ferocious animal.